-Single Event Effects (SEE) refer to temporary or permanent malfunctions in semiconductor devices caused by ionizing radiation such as cosmic rays, alpha particles, or high-energy ions.
-These effects range from soft errors like Single Event Upsets (SEUs) to catastrophic failures.
-The concept of SEE gradually emerged in the mid-20th century and was validated through decades of experimental and observational data.
-This post traces the historical development of SEE—particularly SEU—based on scientific publications and technical milestones.
+Single Event Effects (SEE) are temporary or permanent malfunctions in semiconductor devices caused by ionizing radiation such as cosmic rays, alpha particles, or heavy ions.
+Manifestations range from soft errors like Single Event Upsets (SEUs) to catastrophic failures.
+The SEE concept emerged gradually in the mid-20th century and was reinforced by decades of experiments and field observations.
+This post traces the historical development of SEE-particularly SEU-through key publications and technical milestones.

 1950s: First Anomalies Observed